Sexual Abuse Survivors Beware – The Defamation Risk

 - An adult sister sues her brother for childhood sexual and physical abuse and he counter-sues her for defamation based on emails, letters and postcards she sent to family members, lawyers and a former high school friend about his alleged abuse.
 The sister is unsuccessful with her lawsuit and although she satisfies the court that her statements to family members and lawyers were defensible, she fails to do so in relation to her communication with her former friend.
 She is ordered to pay her brother $5,000 in damages for defamation plus his legal costs.
 (Whitfield v.
 Whitfield, 2016 ONCA 581)

-These are two recent examples of cases where Ontario courts have ruled in favour of individuals who claim they had been defamed by unproven allegations of sexual assault.
+These are three recent examples of cases where Ontario courts have ruled in favour of individuals who claim they had been defamed by unproven allegations of sexual assault.
 In this internet age, more than ever, it is critical that survivors of sexual abuse, and the family members and friends who support them, be extremely careful about how, to whom and in what forum they disseminate information that accuses someone of sexual assault.
 These are understandably very serious allegations that can and do destroy lives (on both sides).
 A counter-strategy of those who have been so accused – whether or not they actually committed sexual assault – can be to take the offensive and sue their accusers for defamation, thereby putting their alleged victims on the defensive.

 Here, I provide some background and basic information on steps survivors of sexual abuse (and those who support them) can take to help protect themselves against successful defamation lawsuits.